 - information collected by surveying persons taking each course as to the length of any waiting period the person experienced before being able to enroll in the course

 - the number of persons on a waiting list for a course at the end of the quarter.

-A motorcycle school must report each incident to the department within three business days of the incident.
-Reporting should be done through the REMS system.
+A motorcycle school must report each injury to the department within:

 Recordkeeping and Audits